xianyingkong/diffusion-text-generation/README.md

 # Diffusion Model For Text Generation
-23-24 DSC Capstone Project Description
+##23-24 DSC Capstone Project Description
 This project aims to explore the ability to use diffusion models to generate text.
 More specifically we implemented the a Diffusion model that is comprised of the BERT Transformer and is trained on Skaepeare text utilzing the diffusion process.
 We then measure teh clarity and ability of the mdoel to generate text that mimics shakespeare.

 If you are interested in training a mini Text diffusion model, the data folder contains Json dataset (subset of the full dataset) - 20 data points of lines used by Shakesperae and their target outputs.
 The full training process is expected to take around 5-10 minutes  for the mini dataset Shakespeare dataset.

-To train the mini DDPM model
+##To train the Text Diffusion model
 Clone this repository locally
 [Optional, but recommended] Create a virtual environment: python -m venv [venv_name] To install the dependencies, run the following command from the root directory of the project: pip install -r requirements.txt